Yeronga Fire Station: Description

-A dog-leg timber stair at the rear of the station connects to entrance to the residential accommodation for the station superintendent above which contains three bedrooms, living room, kitchen, bathroom and hall.
+A dog-leg timber stair at the rear of the station connects to the entrance to the residential accommodation for the station superintendent above which contains three bedrooms, living room, kitchen, bathroom and hall.
 A laundry, on a suspended concrete slab supported by concrete piers, is off the landing of the dog-leg stair.
 The entrance to the residence opens off a small sheltered porch at the top of the stair through an arched doorway into a central hall.
 The smaller bedrooms and bathroom are through an arched opening to the west of the hall and the kitchen and living room open to the east and south of the hall.
 The cupboard to the east of the hall that housed the fireman's pole is now used for storage.
 The kitchen no longer functions as a kitchen but cupboards to the west and an arched recess and broom cupboard to the south remain.
 The bedroom to the northwest and the bathroom have been converted to toilets.
 The living room has an arched recess and opens to an enclosed verandah to the southeast.
 The wall separating bedrooms one and two has been removed.
 All rooms are lined with tongue-and-groove boarding and have fibro sheeted and battened ceilings.
 The battening to the ceiling in bedroom one forms a lozenge-like pattern.

 A small, tubular-steel and chain wire gate to the west of the station opens to a drained, concrete path continuous about the west, north and east of the station.
 A battered bank rises up on each side of the concrete path to the level of the park behind.
 Concrete vehicle tracks from Ipswich Road gateway finish at the rear of the station.
 Repairs to the northeast corner of the concrete path indicate the location of an earlier tank stand.
 Two timber sheds have been erected to the rear of the station for storage and additional office accommodation.